eStation2/climatestation/README.md

 4. Setup environment variables for the web service volumes.

     The web service uses two external volumes, one for the data and one for the eStation2 static layers and settings.
-    In the .env file used by docker-compose, there are two settings which you have to change to the place where you have the data and eStation2 directories.
+    In the .env file used by docker-compose, there are two settings which you have to change to the place where you have the data and eStation2 directories (to be renamed to climatestation).
     For example in Windows:

     * DATA_VOLUME=C:\data